joshdurbin/joshdurbin.net/content/posts/2020-2-groovy-concurrency-patterns-jedis.md

 +++
-title = "Clean, easy concurrent inserts with Jedis and Groovy" date = "2020-02-19" tags = ["groovy", "concurrency"]
+title = "Groovy/Java concurrency patterns with Jedis" date = "2020-02-19"
+tags = ["groovy", "concurrency", "redis"]
 +++

-Building on the example of a prior post, this covers creating a simple, succinct process for concurrently issuing calls against Redis.
+Building on the example of a [prior post]({{< ref "/posts/2020-1-redis-graph-product-recommendation-part-1-data-loading.md" >}}), this covers creating a simple, succinct process for concurrently issuing calls against Redis.

 Our starting point is the following block of code where we open a pool against the default host/port of Redis,